Wonder: a feeling of surprise mingled with admiration, caused by something beautiful, unexpected, unfamiliar or inexplicable.

-This project was creating following an answer to an email.
+This project was created following an answer to an email.
 Marianne from The Product Stylist was preparing her newest Skillshare class and emailed her newsletter subscribers looking for some input before she went live.
-I immediately emailed her back for so many reason but the main one being that her photos are incredible and I wanted to create ones like them too!
+I immediately emailed her back for so many reasons but the main one being that her photos are incredible and I wanted to create ones like them too!
 Sure enough, I was one of the lucky early viewers!

 Her initial videos were incredible even if she hadn’t added all the extra info yet, I still learned so much!
-She walks you through every single step from set up, to lighting and my biggest take away, sketching!
+She walks you through every single step from set up, to lighting and my biggest takeaway, sketching!
 I had no idea people even did this but it CHANGED MY LIFE!

-Pre-drawing your idea before you take any photos is an amazing idea that I am now using for blog post as well!
+Pre-drawing your idea before you take any photos is an amazing idea that I am now using for blog posts as well!
 It made my tutorial for Andrie Designs so much faster because I knew ahead of time what photos needed to be captured!